 Games with grids usually use the tiles but there are also cool things to do with edges and vertices.
 For construction games the edges can be useful for blocking connections between tiles (walls, chasms, windows) and allowing connections between tiles (doors, pipes, wires).

 Alternatively, we can make the edges primary, and place pipes on tiles when any edge is marked.
-Click on edges:
+Click or tap on edges:

 Here's an example of adding thin walls when exactly one neighboring tile has a thick wall.
-Click on tiles:
+Click or tap on tiles:

 Whenever possible, I make either tiles or edges primary, and calculate the other using a function.
 I find this less error prone than putting constraints on what combinations of tiles and edges are allowed.
 The "pipe" style connectors and the "wall" style dividers use the same logic underneath.
 A pipe is drawn between the tile centers; a wall is drawn between the corners.